spinnaker/governance/rfc/website-revamp.md

 * Improve operator, end-user, and contributor experience by providing more navigable documentation as well as a search bar on the spinnaker.io landing page.
 * Improve content organization to facilitate easy contribution.
 * Improve local build time and adopt the new way GitHub pages uses themes
+* Update and improve our ability to track and analyze Spinnaker.io visitor behavior

 ### Non-Goals